GodfreyElia/Time-Series-Econometrics1/README.md

 </div>
 <br>

-Conclusion: After running ADF test using the URCA library in R, we can reject the null hypothesis that our Copper time series data is non-stationary and has unit roots, contrary to the informal checks.
-Furthermore, we can see that the data is stationary with a drift and trend.
+Conclusion: After running ADF test using the URCA library in R, we fail to reject the null hypothesis that our Copper time series data is non-stationary and has unit roots, agreeing with the informal checks.
+Furthermore, we can see that the data is non-stationary with a deterministic trend.

 ##### 2. Nickel